otonkar/Klaverjassen/README.md

 ```

 The backend consists of Django Restframework and a Redis server.
-For developemnt these can be started using
+For development these can be started using

 ```console
 python manage.py run server 0.0.0.0:8000